rust-lang/rust/src/doc/index.md

 # The Rustonomicon

-[The Rustonomicon] is an entire book dedicated dedicated to explaining how to write `unsafe` Rust code.
+[The Rustonomicon] is an entire book dedicated to explaining how to write `unsafe` Rust code.
 It is for advanced Rust programmers.

 [The Rustonomicon]: nomicon/index.html

 # Tools

-[Cargo](http://doc.crates.io/index.html) is the Rust's package manager providing access to libraries beyond the standard one, and its website contains lots of good documentation.
+[Cargo](http://doc.crates.io/index.html) is the Rust package manager providing access to libraries beyond the standard one, and its website contains lots of good documentation.

 [`rustdoc`](book/documentation.html) is the Rust's documentation generator, a tool converting